What is Christian Fellowship? Why is it Important?

 What are some of the misconceptions which are associated with the meaning of Christian fellowship?

-For example: In a world where there are millions of churches and many denominations, is the definition of Christian fellowship only limited to the relationship you have with people in the same church denomination or local church?
+For example: In a world where there are millions of churches and so many denominations, is the definition of Christian fellowship only limited to the relationship you have with people in the same church denomination or local church?
 Can Christians who are from different churches or denominations together experience what is termed as Christian fellowship?

 In a post-Covid world should Christian fellowship be still limited to the activities that occur within the 4 walls of a building?